daytonaio/daytona/docs/daytona_build_run.md

 ## daytona build run

-Run a build from a workspace config
+Run a build from a workspace template

 ```
 daytona build run [flags]